 Bolingbrook real estate is some of the most expensive in Illinois, although Bolingbrook house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Bolingbrook isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bolingbrook are a mix of both white- and blue-collar jobs.
+Bolingbrook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bolingbrook is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bolingbrook who work in office and administrative support (13.51%), sales jobs (10.75%), and management occupations (8.96%).
+There are especially a lot of people living in Bolingbrook who work in office and administrative support (12.86%), sales jobs (10.20%), and management occupations (9.62%).

 Also of interest is that Bolingbrook has more people living here who work in computers and math than 95% of the places in the US.

-Bolingbrook is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bolingbrook is a great place for families with children to consider.
+First of all, many other families with children live here, making Bolingbrook a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bolingbrook has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bolingbrook’s overall crime rate is lower than average for the country.

-The population of Bolingbrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.45% of adults in Bolingbrook have a bachelor's degree or even advanced degree.
+The education level of Bolingbrook citizens is very high relative to the national average among all cities (21.84%): 38.00% of adults in Bolingbrook have a bachelor's degree or even advanced degree.

 Bolingbrook is an extremely ethnically-diverse village.
 The people who call Bolingbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolingbrook residents report their race to be White, followed by Black or African-American.
 Bolingbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.35% of the village’s residents.
-Important ancestries of people in Bolingbrook include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 25.42% of the village’s residents.
+Important ancestries of people in Bolingbrook include German, Irish, Polish, Italian, and English.

 The most common language spoken in Bolingbrook is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.